-For the fiscal year ended December 31, 2021, we paid an aggregate of US\$113,376 in cash to our executive officers, and we paid US\$42,987 to our non-executive director.
-For the fiscal year ended December 31, 2022, we paid an aggregate of US\$97,076 in cash to our executive officers, and we paid US\$41,195 to our non-executive director.
+For the fiscal year ended December 31, 2021, we paid an aggregate of US\$110,733.92 in cash to our executive officers, and we did not pay any compensation to our non-executive director.
 We have not set aside or accrued any amount to provide pension, retirement or other similar benefits to our directors and executive officers.
-WFOE and the PRC operating entities are required by law to make contributions equal to certain percentages of each employee's salary for his or her pension insurance, medical insurance, unemployment insurance and other statutory benefits and a housing provident fund.
+Our PRC subsidiaries and the VIE are required by law to make contributions equal to certain percentages of each employee's salary for his or her pension insurance, medical insurance, unemployment insurance and other statutory benefits and a housing provident fund.

-2023 Share Incentive Plan
+2022 Share Incentive Plan

-On November 30, 2022, subject to the completion of this offering, the Company adopted our 2023 share incentive plan (the "2023 Plan"), to promote the success and enhance the value of the Company by linking the personal interests of the Directors, Employees, and Consultants to those of the Company's shareholders and by providing such individuals with an incentive for outstanding performance to generate superior returns to the Company's shareholders.
-Under the 2023 Plan, the maximum aggregate number of Ordinary Shares which may be issued pursuant to all awards under such plan shall initially be 2,600,000, provided, that after the Company completes its initial public offering, if the aggregate number of Ordinary Shares reserved and available for future grants of awards under the 2023 Plan falls below 3.0% of the total Ordinary Shares in issue and outstanding on the last day of the immediately preceding calendar year (the "Limit"), such number shall automatically be increased so that the aggregate number of Ordinary Shares reserved and available for future grants of awards under the 2023 Plan shall be equal to the Limit on January 1 thereafter, assuming, for purposes of determining the number of Ordinary Shares outstanding on such date, that all preferred shares, options, warrants, convertible notes and other equity securities that are convertible into or exercisable or exchangeable for Shares (whether or not by their terms then currently convertible, exercisable or exchangeable) that were outstanding on such date, are deemed to have been so converted, exercised or exchanged.
-As of the date of this prospectus, we have not granted any awards under the 2023 Plan.
+In [•] 2022, subject to the completion of this offering, our shareholders and board of directors adopted our 2022 share incentive plan, or the 2022 Plan, to promote the success and enhance the value of the Company by linking the personal interests of the Directors, Employees, and Consultants to those of the Company's shareholders and by providing such individuals with an incentive for outstanding performance to generate superior returns to the Company's shareholders.
+Under the 2022 Plan, the maximum aggregate number of Ordinary Shares which may be issued pursuant to all awards under such plan is [•], which constitutes [•]% of the total issued and outstanding shares of our company on a fully-diluted basis as of the date of adoption.
+As of the date of this prospectus, we have not grant any awards under the 2022 Plan.

-The following paragraphs summarize the principal terms of the 2023 Plan.
+The following paragraphs summarize the principal terms of the 2022 Plan.

 Types of awards.
-The 2023 Plan permits the awards of options, restricted shares, restricted share units or any other type of awards approved by our board of directors or compensation committee of the board.
+The 2022 Plan permits the awards of options, restricted shares, restricted share units or any other type of awards approved by our board of directors or compensation committee of the board, or the committee.

 Plan administration.
-Our board of directors or the compensation committee shall administer the 2023 Plan.
+Our board of directors or the compensation committee shall administer the 2022 Plan.
 The board or the committee shall determine, among other things, the participants to receive awards, the type and number of awards to be granted to each participant, and the terms and conditions of each award grant.

 Award agreement.
-Awards granted under the 2023 Plan are evidenced by an award agreement that sets forth terms, conditions and limitations for each award, which may include the term of the award, the provisions applicable in the event of the grantee's employment or service terminates, and our authority to unilaterally or bilaterally amend, modify, suspend, cancel or rescind the award.
+Awards granted under the 2022 Plan are evidenced by an award agreement that sets forth terms, conditions and limitations for each award, which may include the term of the award, the provisions applicable in the event of the grantee's employment or service terminates, and our authority to unilaterally or bilaterally amend, modify, suspend, cancel or rescind the award.